-Last week, Chile’s Constitutional Tribunal voted to legalize abortion under certain circumstances, following Congress’ approval earlier in August.
+At the end of August, Chile’s Constitutional Tribunal voted to legalize abortion under certain circumstances, following Congress’ approval earlier that month.
 The legislation allows abortion under three cases: when a woman’s life is in danger; when the fetus is not viable; or when the pregnancy is the result of rape.
 Chile’s new law eases the country’s total ban on abortion, restoring a right women lost nearly three decades ago under military dictatorship.

 With this shift, Chile will no longer be considered one of the most restrictive countries in the world in terms of abortion laws—until now, Chile was one of four countries in the Americas that banned abortion under all circumstances; the others are El Salvador, Nicaragua, and the Dominican Republic.

 At the heart of this legal victory is Chile’s resilient women’s movement and the many grassroots women’s groups who consider this law to be a critical step towards gender equality.
 Global Fund for Women spoke with our grantee partners working for safe and legal abortion in Chile about this historic law and what is next in the fight for abortion rights.
 Our partners remain committed to advocating for legal and free abortion for all women, shattering stigma and breaking the silence around abortion, and improving women’s access to sexual and reproductive health services and rights.

 One thing is certain: in Chile, the fight is far from over and women will continue leading the charge until each and every woman and girl has full control over their bodies—no exceptions.

 Following the vote by the Constitutional Tribunal on August 21st, the Chilean women’s movement remains divided on the significance of the new law and what the true impact will be for the majority of women throughout the country.
 Still, Global Fund for Women’s partners see law reform as an important step and believe that legalizing abortion—even for a few legal indications—is better than complete abortion bans.